dmbarbour/glas/docs/GlasCLI.md

 ### Noise

 * **fork:[List, Of, Values]** - returns a value chosen non-deterministically from the list.
-Is not necessarily a random choice.
-Can model concurrency, but requires several optimizations (incremental computing, replication on stable choice) to do so efficiently.
+Is not usually a random choice: a scheduler may heuristically select choices to to increase probability of progress.
 * **random:N** - response is cryptographically random binary of N bytes.
-Weak stability (i.e. usually same bytes after failed transaction).
+Is not usually a non-deterministic choice: a runtime may use a cryptographic PRNG that backtracks on failure.

 ### Console